MARTIMM/qa-manager/docs/content-docs/reference/QATypes.md

   * Bool $sheet; switch between sheet or category.

-  * Str $qa-path; optional path to locate the file. $qa-filename and $sheet are then ignored.
+  * Str $qa-path; optional path to locate the file.
+The values of $qa-filename and $sheet are then ignored.

 qa-remove
 ---------